what’s

 Learn More

 @Stake began as a card game in 2014 to facilitate conversations about youth unemployment in Bhutan with the UNDP.
 Since then, it has been used in a number of workshops and conferences for organizations like the UN, non-profits at Harvard University, The Frontiers of Democracy, and the Centering Healthcare Institute.
 After increased demand for the game and a research study with the Participatory Budgeting Project, the Engagement Lab received a Knight Foundation prototype grant in 2015 to make a mobile version.
 The mobile game synthesizes and streamlines the “teaching and training” process card game to make it immediately playable.
-If you are interested in the card game, you can read more about it here
+If you are interested in the card game, you should definitely give it a go.
+If you are a fan of tabletops, you’ll have fun with this one too.
+Even if you are into AAA PC games or mobile gaming, or slots and aviator, we are sure you’ll enjoy the experience. @Stake takes a lot of things we love about gaming and gives those a new form that has even more enjoyable aspects to it.

 Design and Development Team